robbycorrs23/sinterklaas/README.md

 ## BUGS <a name="bugs"></a>

-- During the first one second interval, Homes Remaining does not reduce by 10, but the total of Homes Visited increases by 10.
-Whilst Santa can visit all the homes in his target, the app will tell him that 10 homes remain.
-- We don't currently understand why the Fast Forward button needs two clicks, but it's a handy safety feature.
+- We don't currently understand why the Fast Forward button needs two clicks, but heck, it's a handy safety feature.
 - Buttons should be disabled until an input is submitted.
-- If 'refresh' is clicked whilst the simulation is running, the metrics refresh, but the simulation continues.
-Stop must currently be clicked before refresh.
+- FF should be disabled until start is pressed.
+Currently, it can start the timer if Start hasn't been pressed.
 - After refresh is clicked, a new number must be inputted.
 - With the exception of an aria lable on the form, we have not optimised the app for assistive technologies.
 We have not run a colour contrast test.